A streamlined quantum algorithm for topological data analysis with exponentially fewer qubits: Background on topological data analysis

 We can form `chains' of $k$-simplices by taking linear combinations of their corresponding vectors.
 The boundary operator extends linearly onto chains of $k$-simplices.
 When applying the boundary operator to a closed chain of $k$-simplices (known as a $k$-cycle), each $(k-1)$-face appears twice, each time with opposite signs.
 For example,

-More formally, all $k$-cycles are in the kernel of $\partial$.
-A $k$-cycle can surround either empty space, or will correspond to the boundary of a $(k+1)$-chain in the complex (the example above corresponds to this latter case).
-The latter such $k$-cycles are in the image of $\partial$.
+More formally, all $k$-cycles are in the kernel of $\partial_k^i$.
+A $k$-cycle can surround either empty space, or will correspond to the boundary of a $(k+1)$-chain in the complex (the example above corresponds to this latter case, as this $k$-cycle is given by $\partial_2^i [ABC]$).
+The $k$-cycles corresponding to the boundary of a $(k+1)$-chain in the complex are thus in the image of $\partial_{k+1}^i$.

 To count holes in the complex at scale $i$, one can consider all $k$-cycles, and remove those that are the boundaries of $(k+1)$-chains in the complex.
 Accordingly, the $k$-th Betti number at scale $i$ is defined~\cite{hatcher2005algebraic} as